RedHatProductSecurity/rapidast/README.md

 + Disable add-on updates: `scanners.zap.miscOptions.updateAddons: False` (default: True): Prior to running, ZAP will update its addons unless this value is `False`

++ Install additional addons: `scanners.zap.miscOptions.additionalAddons: "comma,separated,list,of,addons"` (default: []): Prior to running, ZAP will install a given list of addons.
+The list can be provided either as a YAML list, or a string of the addons, separated by a comma

 + Force maximum heap size for the JVM: `scanners.zap.miscOptions.memMaxHeap` (default: ¼ of the RAM): Java's `-Xmx` option

 Example: